Aditya-k-23/Higher-Order-Procedures-in-CPP/README.md

 ```

+The above program uses `accumulate` to concatenate the words given by a vector of strings.
+It does so by using its default addition function and using the empty string as the identity.

 ## Conclusion

 In conclusion, higher-order procedures are a powerful feature in functional programming languages that allow functions to take other functions as arguments or return them as results.
 Although C++ does not have built-in support for higher-order procedures, it provides features like function pointers, lambda expressions, and templates that can be used to implement similar functionality.
 We explored some examples of higher-order procedures in C++, including lambda expressions, `std::transform`, `std::copy_if`, and `std::accumulate`, which allow us to write generic algorithms that can be used with different data types and structures, making our code more modular and flexible.
-By using these techniques, we can write code that is more concise, efficient, and easier to maintain.
+Using these techniques, we can write more concise, efficient, and easier-to-maintain code.

 ## References